 Razumihin thinks it doesn't matter, implying that Raskolnikov has nothing to hide.

 He gets to the women's rooms at 9 a.m. on the dot.

 They have been waiting anxiously for his arrival and order breakfast tea.

-When they ask about Razumihin's family, and he says he is an orphan.
-He has an uncle who comes to visits him but never recognizes him.
+When they ask about Razumihin's family, he says he is an orphan.
+He has an uncle who comes to visit him but never recognizes him.

 Pulcheria is glad her son is asleep because she needs to talk to Razumihin about something before she sees him.

 Pulcheria interrogates him for information on her son.

 He says that Raskolnikov is kind, smart, noble, etc., but he's also a cold fish, living in his head, slouching around, with his feelings all bottled up inside him and too busy thinking to crack a joke every once in a while.